Potomac River

 Anyhow, here’s the fossil part...
 This event just so happened to be a short drive from a nice Potomac River fossil site.
 At sunrise before the event, we met along the Potomac for a fossil hunt.

 Unfortunately, the water level was VERY high.
 Waves were washing against the cliffs.
 There were only small patches of beach exposed to collect on.
-After a few hours of collecting, we found less than 10 fossils between the three of us.
-The day would have been a wash; however, the very first tooth I picked up happened to be a Paleocarcharodon orientalis tooth.
-A very rare “Pygmy White Shark” from the Paleocene.
+After a few hours of fossil collecting, we found less than 10 fossils between the three of us.
+The day would have been a wash; however, the very first tooth I picked up happened to be a Paleocarcharodon orientalis fossil shark tooth.
+A very rare "Pygmy White Shark" from the Paleocene.
 These oddities are only found in a few places on earth and are the reason why many collectors hunt this area.

 On our way out, we happened to run into Kevin, a collecting acquaintance.
 He decided to wait it out for the water level to lower.
 He emailed me pics of his finds afterward.
-When I saw some nice Otodus he found, I knew his waiting it out strategy paid off!
+When I saw some nice Otodus fossil tooth he found, I knew his waiting it out strategy paid off!

 Kids become paleontologists as they dig through Pungo River sediment from Aurora.